rkirk7/GlobetrottingKirks/blog-posts/2017-02-08-down-under.md

 This renowned 12-mile hike between Mt.
 Doom (aka Ngauruhoe) and Tongariro is relatively easy for fit hikers on a nice day.
 On Jan.
 8, 2017, it was miserable and grueling for three and a half hours due to severe winds, fog and cold drizzle.
 I met people turning back, and passed others sobbing and depleted.
 I couldn’t see Mt.
 Doom let alone climb to the top to pay tribute to Lord of the Rings as I had wanted.

 Stubborn and optimistic, I pushed on.
 As I descended the slippery peak from Red Crater, I was rewarded by a hint of a blue emerald lake in the mist.
 But wait!
 It got clearer and clearer and the sun finally edged out for the rest of the hike.
 It took me nearly eight hours with a long break at the Emerald Lakes.
-Here's my [detailed report of the hike](http://www.meimeikirk.com/copy-of-siem-reap-cambodia).

 <div class="gallery">